 The software would know not to mess with the old transactions where you already paid tax correctly.

-Syla, CoinTracker and Koinx already support the ability to switch accounting methods between financial years.
-Koinly offers this as a beta feature to all customers and Crypto Tax Calculator is planning to release it by the tax filing deadline in Australia (31/10/2024).
+Syla, CoinTracker and Koinly already support the ability to switch accounting methods between financial years.
+Koinly offers this as a beta feature to all customers, Crypto Tax Calculator is planning to release it by the end of 2024 and **KoinX is in the future.

 If you've used one method for a while, it's best not to completely change for all your old Bitcoin transactions.